-If you’ve had financial problems in the past, Earnest loans might not be an option.
-However, most lenders have a minimum credit score requirement, so if you have poor credit, you’ll likely need to improve your financial situation before applying elsewhere.
+As a result, Earnest loans might not be an option you’ve had financial problems in the past.
+However, most lenders also have minimum credit score requirements, so if you do have poor credit, you’ll likely need to improve your financial situation anyway before applying elsewhere.

-Additionally, you might not qualify to refinance your student loans through Earnest if your loans aren’t in good standing or if you have accounts recently in collection.
+Additionally, note that you might not qualify to refinance your student loans through Earnest if those loans aren’t in good standing or if you have accounts recently in collection.

 No cosigner option

-With some lenders, including SoFi and Citizens Bank, it’s possible to get a cosigner to help you qualify for student loan refinancing.
+With some lenders, such as SoFi and Citizens Bank, it’s possible to get a cosigner to help you qualify for student loan refinancing.
 Earnest student loans, however, don’t have a cosigner option for refinancing.
-If you don’t qualify on your own, you can’t improve your chances by getting a cosigner to help you.
+So, if you don’t qualify on your own, you won’t be able to improve your chances by getting a cosigner to help you.